Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Introduction: Why Neural Transfer Learning with Transformers?

-Although there are exceptions \citep[e.g.][]{Amsalem2020, Chang2019, Muchlinski2020, Rudkowsky2019, Wu2020, Zhang2019}, for the implementation of supervised learning tasks social scientists typically resort to bag-of-words vector space representations of texts that serve as an input to conventional machine learning models such as support vector machines (SVMs), naive Bayes, random forests, boosting algorithms, or regression with regularization (e.g.~via the least absolute shrinkage and selection operator (LASSO)) \citep[see e.g.][]{Anastasopoulos2020, Barbera2020, Ceron2015, Colleoni2014, Diermeier2011, DOrazio2014, Fowler2020, Greene2019, Katagiri2019, Kwon2018, Miller2020, Mitts2019, Park2020, Pilny2019, Ramey2019, Seboek2020, Theocharis2016, Welbers2017}.\footnote{This is not to say that social scientists would not have started to leverage the foundations of deep learning approaches in NLP: During the last years, the use of real-valued vector representations of terms, known as word embeddings, enabled social scientists to explore new research questions or to study old research questions by new means \citep{Han2018, Kozlowski2019, Rheault2016, Rheault2020, Rodman2020, Watanabe2020}.
-Yet, the analysis of social science relevant texts by means of deep learning up til now mostly is conducted by research teams that are not primarily social science trained \citep[e.g.][]{Abercrombie2018, Ansari2020, Budhwar2018, Glavas2017, Iyyer2014, Zarrella2016}.}
+In the field of natural language processing (NLP), the usage of deep learning models (as compared to conventional machine learning algorithms) has enabled researchers to learn better generalizing mappings from textual inputs to task-specific outputs and hence has enabled researchers to more accurately perform a wide spectrum of prediction tasks such as text classification, machine translation, or reading comprehension (\citealp[p.~347-348]{Goldberg2016}; \citealp{Ruder2020b}).
+Despite the fact that deep learning techniques tend to exhibit higher prediction accuracies in text-based supervised learning tasks compared to traditional machine learning algorithms \citep{Socher2013, Iyyer2014, Budhwar2018, Ruder2020b}, they are not yet a standard tool for social science researchers that use supervised learning for text analysis.
+Although there are exceptions \citep[e.g.][]{Rudkowsky2018, Zhang2019, Amsalem2020, Chang2019, Muchlinski2021, Wu2021}, social scientists typically resort to bag-of-words-based representations of texts that serve as an input to conventional machine learning models such as support vector machines (SVMs), naive Bayes, random forests, boosting algorithms, or regression with regularization \citep[see e.g.][]{Diermeier2011, Colleoni2014, DOrazio2014, Ceron2015, Theocharis2016, Welbers2017, Kwon2018, Greene2019, Katagiri2019, Mitts2019, Pilny2019, Ramey2019, RonaTas2019, Anastasopoulos2020, Miller2020, Park2020, Barbera2020, DiCocco2021, Fowler2020, Osnabruegge2021, Seboek2020}.\footnote{This is not to say that social scientists would not have started to leverage the foundations of deep learning approaches in NLP: During the last years, the use of real-valued vector representations of terms, known as word embeddings, enabled social scientists to explore new research questions or to study old research questions by new means \citep[e.g.][]{Rheault2016, Han2018, Kozlowski2019, Rheault2020, Rodman2020, Watanabe2020}.
+Moreover, there is a small but increasing number of publications in social science journals that apply deep neural networks to texts \citep[e.g.][]{Rudkowsky2018, Zhang2019, Amsalem2020, Chang2019, Muchlinski2021, Wu2021}.
+Yet applications of deep neural networks (let alone deep neural networks plus transfer learning) are not widely used by social scientists.
+And thus, implementations of deep neural networks and modern NLP techniques on texts that are relevant for social science research up til now are mostly conducted by research teams that are not primarily social science trained \citep[see e.g.][]{Iyyer2014, Zarrella2016, Glavas2017, Budhwar2018, Meidinger2021} and/or are published via platforms and venues (e.g.~important NLP conferences such as the EMNLP, ACL, or NAACL) that social scientists typically do not closely monitor \citep[e.g.][]{Kim2021a, Rehbein2021a, Rehbein2021}.}